interstellar-hitchhiker/Conceptual-Understandings/README.md

   -Connections and linguistic terms such as clause, phrase, and conjunction

-  -Alternatively, generating conceptual understandings from a specific theoretical perspective such as Systemic Functional Linguistics (MAK HAliday),       e.g., Transivity, mood, and appraisal (Ideational Metafunction).
+  -Alternatively, generating conceptual understandings from a specific theoretical perspective such as Systemic Functional Linguistics (MAK Haliday),       e.g., Transivity, mood, and appraisal (Ideational Metafunction).

 Hmm!